SummaryRead the full fact sheet

-Childhood apraxia of speech is a speech disorder that can continue into adult life.
-Other names for the disorder are developmental apraxia of speech (DAS) or developmental verbal dyspraxia (DVD).
+Childhood Apraxia of Speech (CAS) is a rare, significant, and lifelong speech disorder.
+Other names for the disorder are Developmental Apraxia of Speech (DAS) or Developmental Verbal Dyspraxia (DVD).

 It is difficult to estimate how many people have CAS, because not all researchers and professionals agree on the features that make up this disorder.
 At this stage, there is no information available to tell us how many people have a diagnosis of CAS.